s3rvac/retdec-sh/README.md

 * shell (`bash`, `dash`, ...)
 * [curl](http://curl.haxx.se/)

-The script should work with any POSIX shell, although they have been tested only on `bash` and `dash`.
+The scripts should work with any POSIX shell, although they have been tested only on `bash` and `dash`.

 Installation